 There is no designated hitter in any league.

-Any player arriving after the beginning of the game is added to the end of the batting order, except in Liberty where the player may be listed as a substitute, and the other team is notified of same.
+Any player arriving after the beginning of the game is added to the end of the batting order, except in Liberty where the player may be listed as a substitute, and the other team is notified accordingly.

 Liberty and Senior/13U: If there are only eight players, no penalty out must be taken.
-If there are less than eight players, a penalty out must be taken for each player below eight.
+If there are fewer than eight players, a penalty out must be taken for each player below eight.

-Major/11U, Minor/9U and Junior/7U: Each team's line up must have at least nine (9) batters.
-If a lineup has fewer than nine (9) batters, every number less than nine (9) is an automatic out.
-During playoffs the minimum number of batters is the same nine (9).
+Major/11U, Minor/9U and Junior/7U: Each team's lineup must have at least nine (9) batters.
+If a lineup has fewer than nine (9) batters, every number below nine (9) is an automatic out.
+During playoffs the minimum number of batters is also nine (9).

-This rule may not be waived by the coaches or umpire unless each team has fewer than nine (9) [nine (9) in the playoffs] batters and both teams have the same number of batters in the lineup.
+This rule may not be waived by the coaches or umpire unless each team has fewer than nine (9) batters and both teams have the same number of batters in the lineup.
+This rule also applies in the playoffs.
 Once the rule has been waived, it cannot be re-instated during that game.
-If a team starts the game with nine (9) [nine (9) in the playoffs] batters and for some reason falls below that number, no penalty will be assessed.
+If a team starts the game with nine (9) batters and for some reason falls below that number, no penalty will be assessed.

 Art.
 1b.
 Rev...

 Art.
 1k.
 All Leagues except Liberty: Fake bunting and then swinging is not permitted.
-The umpire will call a batter out if they show bunt, and then pulls the bat back and swings.
+The umpire will call a batter out if they show bunt, and then pull the bat back and swing.

 Art.
 1. Rookie: All Players Bat Rule:

-During every inning except the last as determined by the umpire, each team at bat will continue to bat until 3 outs have been recorded, or until the seventh run of that half inning has scored, whichever comes first.
-No subsequent runs may score after the seventh run has scored.
-If the umpire is aware that the seventh run has scored, they should call time and end the inning.
-If not, when the umpire is notified, after the play and the ball is dead, that the seventh run has scored, they should immediately end the inning.
+Art.
+1. Minor/9U: Seventh Run Rule.
+During every inning except the last as determined by the umpire, each team at bat will continue to bat until three (3) outs have been recorded, or until the seventh run of that half inning has been scored, whichever comes first.
+No subsequent runs may be scored after the seventh run.
+If the umpire is aware that the seventh run has scored, they will call time and end the inning.
+If not, when the umpire is notified that the seventh run has scored (while the ball is dead after a play) they will immediately end the inning.

 Minor/9U only: The Seventh Run Rule shall not apply during the playoffs.

+Art.
+2. Junior/7U: Sixth Run Rule.
 During every inning except the last as determined by the umpire, each team at bat will continue to bat until three (3) outs have been recorded, or until the sixth run of that half inning has scored, whichever comes first.
-No subsequent runs may score after the sixth run has scored.
+No subsequent runs may score after the sixth run has been scored.
+If the umpire is aware that the sixth run has scored, they will call time and end the inning.
+If not, when the umpire is notified that the sixth run has scored (while the ball is dead after the play) they will immediately end the inning.

 Art.
 1c Rev...
 A batter becomes a runner...